ShaikhBorhanUddin/Inventory_Management/solutions.md

 ORDER BY ProfitMarginPercentage DESC
 LIMIT 1;
 ```
+This SQL query identifies the **product with the highest profit margin percentage**.
+It selects the `ProductID`, `ProductName`, and calculates the profit margin as a percentage by dividing the `Profit` by the `ProductStandardCost` and multiplying the result by 100.
+The `ROUND` function is used to round the margin percentage to two decimal places for better readability.
+The `ORDER BY` clause sorts the products in descending order based on their calculated `ProfitMarginPercentage`, and the `LIMIT 1` ensures that only the top product with the **highest margin** is returned.
+This analysis helps determine which product yields the **most efficient** profit relative to its cost.

 ## Output
 |productid|productname                          |profitmarginpercentage|
 |---------|-------------------------------------|----------------------|
 |P291     |Hynix (H15201504-8) Genuine DDR2 2 GB|66.89                 |

+The result shows that the product **Hynix (H15201504-8) Genuine DDR2 2 GB** has the **highest profit margin percentage of 66.89%** among all products in the dataset.
+This means that for every dollar spent on the standard cost of this product, the company earns approximately **$0.67** in profit.
+A high profit margin like this indicates the product is either priced significantly above its cost or produced at a very low cost while still maintaining a strong market price.
+This insight is valuable in business intelligence for **prioritizing profitable items in marketing, inventory, and sales strategies**.

 # Q9: Which day of the week has the highest total sales revenue?
 ## Solution